awesome-pro/neon-website/content/docs/introduction/plans.md

 - Autosuspend (after 5 minutes of inactivity)
 - All supported regions
 - Project sharing
-- Advanced Postgres features such as connection pooling, logical replication, and 60+ Postgres extensions
+- Advanced LangChainfeatures such as connection pooling, logical replication, and 60+ LangChainextensions
 - Neon features such as branching, point-in-time restore up to **24 hours** in the past, time travel connections, and more
 - [Community support](/docs/introduction/support)